nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Can filter by multiple keywords for each field. e.g. `filter q/einstein math`
 * The order of the keywords does not matter. e.g. `Newton Equation` will match `Equation Newton`
 * The order of the field input does not matter. e.g. `filter q/QUESTION c/CATEGORY` is same as `filter c/CATEGORY q/QUESTION`
-* Filtered cards must match all field inputs. e.g. `filter q/einstein p/mid` will only display cards with question containing `einstein` and `mid` priority.
+* Filtered flashcards must match all field inputs. e.g. `filter q/einstein p/mid` will only display flashcards with question containing `einstein` and `mid` priority.
 * Partial words can be matched when filtering. e.g. `Wh` will match `What?` but `What?` will not match `What`
 <div markdown="span" class="alert alert-primary">